-b) No income taxes were paid during the years ended June 30, 2016 and 2015.
+b) No income taxes were paid during the years ended June 30, 2017 and 2016.

-The Community College Preparatory Academy Public Charter School (The Charter School), a District of Columbia Not-for-Profit Corporation was incorporated on July 23, 2012, exclusively for educational purposes.
-The Public Charter School operates as an independent LEA and reports to the Public Charter School Board for review and approval.
-The mission of the Community College Preparatory Academy Public Charter School is to provide the education and skills development that will empower and prepare under-credited adults for postsecondary education success, viable employment and lifelong learning.
+The Community College Preparatory Academy Public Charter School (the Charter School), a District of Columbia Not-for-Profit Corporation was incorporated on July 23, 2012, exclusively for educational purposes.
+The Community College Preparatory Academy Public Charter School is in its fifth year of operation as Adult Charter School.
+The main site is located at 2405 Martin Luther King Ave., SE, with satellite sites at Gibbs School (900 15th Street, NE) and MC Terrell (3301 Wheeler Road, SE).
+The mission of CC Prep is to provide the education and skills development to empower and prepare undercredited adults for post-secondary educational success, viable employment and lifelong learning.

-The School's primary sources of support are local appropriations for Charter Schools from the District of Columbia Government.
+The Charter School's primary sources of support are local appropriations for charter schools from the District of Columbia.